php-repos/phpkg-documentations/getting-started.md

 Saeghe is a modern PHP package manager.
 You can simply use it to manage your package dependencies and your codebase.
 Saeghe finds your required PHP files, from your codebase or your application's dependencies, and adds them to your code.

+### Improve performance

+Saeghe helps you to improve your application's performance.
+It is not going to use any autoloading, instead, it is going to inject the `require` statements for your files directly into PHP files.
+It is much faster than autoloading the classes.

+You can see the benchmark table on [saegh benchmark repository](https://github.com/saeghe/benchmark)

+Also, you can clone the benchmark repository and play with it by yourself.
+Follow the `README` instruction on the benchmark repository.

 ## Requirements

 For installing Saeghe, you need to have git installed on your machine as well as PHP version >= 8.0